 Why Vinyl Record Grading Matters

-But value isn't the only reason grading matters.
+But value is not the only reason grading matters.
 Condition directly affects the listening experience.
 Surface noise, pops, clicks, and distortion all stem from wear and damage.
-And when you're buying, selling, or trading records, a shared grading language ensures fairness on both sides of the transaction.
-That's where the Goldmine grading scale comes in.
+And when you are buying, selling, or trading records, a shared grading language ensures fairness on both sides of the transaction.
+That is where the Goldmine grading scale comes in.

 The Goldmine Grading Scale Explained

 The Goldmine grading scale is the industry-standard system for describing vinyl record condition.
-Originally developed by Goldmine magazine, it's now used universally by collectors, record stores, and online marketplaces like Discogs.
-Understanding this scale is essential whether you're listing a record for sale, evaluating a potential purchase, or simply cataloging what you own.
+Originally developed by Goldmine magazine, it is now used universally by collectors, record stores, and online marketplaces like Discogs.
+Understanding this scale is essential whether you are listing a record for sale, evaluating a potential purchase, or simply cataloging what you own.

 Grade Abbr.
 What to expect